daveliepmann/uruk/README.md

 This function takes an optional map describing document metadata to use during the insert.

 ## TODO
-  - revise tests for new db connection scheme
   - more tests
   - spec?
   - ensure insert-element robustly covers needed use cases